MGQ-EX/Paradox/EX Readme.txt

     CustomBattleBGM_[0]=battle	battle.ogg will be used
                                 (If File Not Found It Is Ignored)

+Modified Functionality:

+    Uses Function Key 'F8' To Toggle Text Message Visibility On/Off
+    Note: This Doesn't Prevent Going To The Next Message

   #---------------------------------------------------------------------------
   # Optional: Re-Encrypting Data Folder
   # Provided By Tamakimouto